 My first step was admitting that our fridge was out of hand and needed some organization badly.
 So here it is, in its messy glory.

-How To Organize A Fridge With Bins
+How To Organize Your Refrigerator With Bins

 After I admitted that our fridge was in desperate need of being cleaned and organized.
 I headed to the store and picked up some storage containers.

 Since I was already using bins in a couple of the drawers.
 I knew how much easier the drawers were to keep clean.
 I figured a few more bins in the drawers would be a good idea as well in other places.

 Only needing to purchase a few extra bins I grabbed this longer one for breakfast and lunch meats.
 Where the smaller one would work to hold precut veggies.